BrunoTeixeira1996/log-viewer/README.md

 Most of my scripts run in a raspberry pi with gokrazy.
 However other scripts that I need to run are hard to implement in the same gokrazy instance and others just don't belong to that stack.
 For example, [gbackup](https://github.com/BrunoTeixeira1996/gbackup) is a backup utility that I run inside proxmox, so all logs are being thrown to journalctl.
 Another example is a telegram bot that I use to perform some tasks.
 This bot does not fit inside the gokrazy instance so I use that as a systemd service.

-With that, this utility aims to have two parts, an `exporter` and a viewer.
+With that, this utility aims to have two parts, an `exporter` and a `viewer`.
 The `exporter` exposes the journalctl of a systemd service and the `viewer` consumes that information and displays it in a simple web app.
 This utility is aimed to execute on gokrazy, however it can be executed as a systemd service and even expose logs and consume it self.

 # Installation